AdarshTheki/small-project-for-bignners/README.md

 3. The component uses the `useState` hook to manage form data and updates the state when the user types in the input fields.
 The component also includes functions to `handle form` submissions for sign up, log in, and Google log in.
 4. The component renders two forms for sign up and log in, respectively, and a `button` for Google log in.

-## 2. Restaurants
+## 2. Restaurants With API Data:
   ![Restaurant.png](./assets/Restaurant.png)
+1. This is a JavaScript file that defines a React component called `Restaurant`.
+2. It imports the `useState` hook and three other components (`Navbar`, `MenuCard`, and `myAPI`) from other files.
+3. It also creates a unique list of categories from the `myAPI` data using the `Set` object and the `map` method.

+## Available Scripts
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run:

 ### `npm start`